OpenNuvoton/ML_YOLO/Yolo-Fastest-darknet/README.md

 0 0.468977 0.514602 0.470129 0.714609
 0 0.477576 0.572844 0.427842 0.750625
 ```
-- User should create the dataset following the directory as below:
+- *(important)* User should create the dataset following the directory as below:
 ```
   Your Dataset Path
   ├── coco.names            # category label file